May 14, 2015

 Of course over time people may move around in this space.
 This will usually be driven by finding out more about the movement.
 So when movement occurs, we should expect it to be primarily in the left-to-right direction of the diagram.
-As they learn more, people may also become a bit more favourable or hostile to the movement.
+As they learn more, people may also become a bit more favorable or hostile to the movement.
 It seems to me that significant changes in inclination without significant increases in awareness are likely to be relatively rare during the growth phase.
 This is a substantive assumption which could be worth exploring, but the conclusions of the model do not require it.

 Examples of some trajectories individuals could take through this space are shown in Figure 2:

 Early on in the life of an idea a large majority of the population will be ignorant of it.
-We cannot in general say how favourable they will be.
+We cannot in general say how favorable they will be.
 Movements where the people on the left are clustered towards the top and away from the bottom have more potential for growth, and less potential to lead to a vocal opposition.
-It is the people in the top-right of our diagram who are both knowledgeable and favourably inclined who will actively pursue and promote the idea, and may be regarded as the movement built around that idea.
+It is the people in the top-right of our diagram who are both knowledgeable and favorably inclined who will actively pursue and promote the idea, and may be regarded as the movement built around that idea.
 This is illustrated in Figure 3:

 As the movement starts to grow, some people will become more aware of it, moving along trajectories to the right and perhaps changing inclination slightly (Figure 4).

 In our example, the growing awareness resulted in a substantially larger movement, as well as someone moving into the bottom-right corner of the diagram, becoming knowledgeable about the movement and also hostile to it.
 Why should this section matter?
 Consider what drives the increases in awareness and changes in inclination.
-At the level of the model it seems that more people being knowledgeable and favourable to the movement will help to increase the spread of awareness, and that more of the knowledgeable people being favourable rather than hostile will help to nudge people’s inclination in a positive direction.
+At the level of the model it seems that more people being knowledgeable and favorable to the movement will help to increase the spread of awareness, and that more of the knowledgeable people being favorable rather than hostile will help to nudge people’s inclination in a positive direction.
 So having a larger, more active opposition to the movement may decrease the frequency of positive inclination-shifts as people learn more (and increase frequency of negative inclination-shifts).
-It may also affect how the movement is able to influence public policy: a small highly favourable group with no opposition may be better able to shift policy than a larger group with a vocal opposition.
+It may also affect how the movement is able to influence public policy: a small highly favorable group with no opposition may be better able to shift policy than a larger group with a vocal opposition.

 What is the long-term picture?
 There are four stable situations that can come about in the mid- to long-term as the number of people informed about the movement grows:

 Scenario A – Saturation: There is a certain amount of work that should usefully be done on the issue at hand (perhaps each year, or perhaps in total).
 When the movement gets large enough, this work gets done, and there is no need to make further people aware; the movement is the correct size and more growth might even be bad.
-Existing people drift away from the movement as they see less need to be involved. e.g. fundraising for specific projects.
+Existing people drift away from the movement as they see less need to be involved.
+E.g. fundraising for specific projects.

 Scenario B – Collapse: Something happens to cause negative inclination towards the movement.
 This could be an inevitable consequence of increased awareness, or could be caused by some particular event.
 This affects both existing supporters and people who do not know about it.
 A subcategory of collapse is stagnation, where there is no real opposition but people lose their strong positive inclination, and nobody works to bring new people into the movement.
-In either case the negative inclinations stops the movement from growing, and it eventually collapses. e.g. Marxism
+In either case the negative inclinations stops the movement from growing, and it eventually collapses.
+E.g. Marxism

 The marginal effect of an intervention may be quite different depending on which long-term scenario we are in.
 For this reason it’s important to have a good understanding of which are the most likely.
 To help think about the effects of interventions, we’ll consider the two intervention archetypes illustrated in Figure 7.

 Intervention X – Publicity: This intervention focuses on raising awareness of the movement.
-It is consistent with the view that all publicity is good publicity. e.g. performing stunts that are widely reported.
+It is consistent with the view that all publicity is good publicity.
+E.g. performing stunts that are widely reported.

 Intervention Y – Advocacy: This reaches fewer people than Publicity, but is concerned chiefly with improving their inclination towards the movement.
-It is closer to brand management. e.g. writing a persuasive opinion piece for a newspaper.
+It is closer to brand management.
+E.g. writing a persuasive opinion piece for a newspaper.

 Both of these interventions affect the population roughly uniformly; in practice many interventions may target subgroups.

-The Saturation and Acceptance scenarios are perhaps the simplest to analyse.
-In both cases there is a natural eventual size of the movement, so marginal work on movement growth will not change that size, but change when it is realised.
+The Saturation and Acceptance scenarios are perhaps the simplest to analyze.
+In both cases there is a natural eventual size of the movement, so marginal work on movement growth will not change that size, but change when it is realized.
 This suggests that the focus should be on increasing awareness rather than improving inclination: Publicity has a bigger effect than Advocacy on reaching the end state quickly.
 There is still a question of how good increasing awareness is compared to direct work.